Dora Bakoyannis: Early life and education

 Bakoyannis was born in Athens in 1954 to a prominent Greek family in the field of politics.
-She is the eldest of four children of the veteran Greek politician Konstantinos Mitsotakis, former Prime Minister of Greece and former leader of country's main centre-right political party New Democracy, and Marika Mitsotakis (née Giannoukou).
+She is the eldest of four children of the veteran Greek politician Konstantinos Mitsotakis, former Prime Minister of Greece and former leader of the country's main centre-right political party New Democracy, and Marika Mitsotakis (née Giannoukou).
 Her family originates from Chania, Crete, and has a long tradition in the politics of Greece.
-Besides her father and herself, other members of the family include prominent politicians such as her grandfather, Kyriakos, and his brother Aristomenis, while her younger brother Kyriakos, is the current Prime Minister of Greece.
+Besides her father and herself, other members of the family include prominent politicians such as her grandfather, Kyriakos, and his brother Aristomenis, while her younger brother Kyriakos is the current Prime Minister of Greece.
 She is also a great-granddaughter of Eleftherios Venizelos' sister.
-This decade-long involvement has been reprehended as attestation for family-rule in Greek political life.
+This decade-long involvement has been criticized as evidence of family-rule in Greek political life.

 During her early school years, she attended the German School of Athens.
-Her family was exiled to Paris by the Greek military junta in 1968, thus she completed her secondary schooling at the German School of Paris.
-She then studied political science and communication at the Ludwig Maximilian University of Munich without graduating.
+Her family was exiled to Turkey then to Paris by the Greek military junta in 1968, thus she completed her secondary schooling at the German School of Paris.
+She then studied political science and communication at LMU Munich without graduating.
 After the collapse of the junta, she returned to Greece and continued her academic studies in public law at the National and Kapodistrian University of Athens.
 In addition to Greek, Bakoyannis is fluent in English, French and German.